Gravity's Rainbow induces Topology Change: The classical term and the one loop energy in Rainbow's Gravity

 Substituting Eq. $\left( \ref{states}\right) $ into Eq. $\left( \ref{tot1loop}\right) $ and taking into account the energy density, we obtain

 where the integrals $I_{1}$ and $I_{2}$ are respectively given by

 and

 where $E^{\ast}$ is the value which annihilates the argument of the root.
-In $I_{1}$ and $I_{2}$ we have included an additional $4\pi$ factor coming from the angular integration and we have assumed that the effective mass does not depend on the energy $E$.
+In $I_{1}$ and $I_{2}$ we have assumed that the effective mass does not depend on the energy $E$.
 The purpose of this paper is to show that the self-sustained equation $\left( \ref{LoverG}\right) $ is also a source of a topology change.